Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Posterior summary statistics

 \subsection{Consensus Partial Order}

 We now define our principle posterior summaries.
-We seek a point estimate of the unknown true evolving status hierarchy of partial orders $h$.
-The consensus partial order with threshold $\xi\in [0,1]$ displays all the relations supported at time $t$ with estimated posterior probability
+We seek a point estimate of the unknown true evolving status hierarchy of posets $h$.
+The consensus poset with threshold $\xi\in [0,1]$ displays all the relations supported at time $t$ with estimated posterior probability

 greater than or equal $\xi$.
 It is a directed graph

 on the active bishops in year $t$ with edges